Acrylic Paint Body Types

 It's also used for a variety of techniques like regular brushwork, watercolor effects, stamping, dip pen, calligraphy, it's also great for airbrush.
 In addition, you can intermix ink with other water-based tube paints for a change of versatility or combine it with pouring medium.

-Here are some examples great options for Acrylic Paint Body Types:
+Here are some great options for different Acrylic Paint Body Types:

 All of the Acrylic Paint Body types are intermixable with each other, this helps you to achieve the desired paint consistency.
 Furthermore, Gel Mediums are also available in various viscosities and are used to thicken or thin acrylic paint, create texture or glazing effects.
 Lastly, which one is the best for a beginner?
 Of course, most of all it depends on personal preference and the desired style of painting.
 Besides, you can totally use few different acrylic paint types in one artwork.
 But if you are just starting out, my advice is to try soft body acrylics first, because I find them a little less tricky to work with.
 Your next good option would be a heavy body paint as it's excellent for work with traditional painting techniques.